kwonus/Quelle-Obsolete/Quelle.md

 *@generate* java HMIStatement

 The generate command will generate the internal Quelle class in the language specified.
 Indentation will be controlled as specified by a separate CONTROL statement.
 Quelle's communication with a web-search provider [aka host] uses an HTTPS POST request and JSON serialization of C# classes that contain the parsed Quelle clauses.
 Generating these classes accelerates the development of deserializers for the language of the search host.
-In each invocation the class/structure is code-generated into the language specified.
+In each invocation, the class/structure is code-generated into the language specified.
 Languages supported are:

-- java
+- Java
-- go
+- Go
-- c
+- C
-- c#
+- C#

+Python support code-generation is unnecessary, because the pythonic pattern is to use a dictionary for derealization as this is normally methodology for working with JSON payloads.

 ### X. System Controls